uccser/cs-field-guide/csfieldguide/chapters/content/en/data-representation/sections/numbers.md

 Some of the things that we might think of as numbers, such as the telephone number (03) 555-1234, aren't actually stored as numbers, as they contain important characters (like dashes and spaces) as well as the leading 0 which would be lost if it was stored as a number (the above number would come out as 35551234, which isn't quite right).
 These are stored as **text**, which is discussed in the next section.

-On the other hand, things that don't look like a number (such as "30 January 2014") are often stored using a value that is converted to a format that is meaningful to the reader (try typing two dates into Excel, and then subtract one from the other — the result is a useful number).
+On the other hand, things that don't look like a number (such as "30 January 2014") are often stored using a value that is converted to a format that is meaningful to the reader (try typing two dates into Excel, and then subtract one from the other &ndash; the result is a useful number).
 In the underlying representation, a number is used.
 Program code is used to translate the underlying representation into a meaningful date on the user interface.